 Each year, Mayo Clinic bestows several awards to recognize outstanding residents and fellows in their last year of training who have excelled in clinical performance, humanitarianism and scholarly activity.

 The Mayo Clinic Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery is a leading innovator in developing efficient and effective systems for delivering safe, high-quality health care for every patient.
 This center's research activities, along with the expertise of the Mayo Clinic faculty, serve as an excellent resource for all trainees.

-Woven throughout their clinical and research rotations, trainees learn about the components of an effective health care system, key practice management strategies and how to successfully adapt to the changing landscape of the health care environment.
+Woven throughout their clinical and research rotations, you learn about the components of an effective health care system, key practice management strategies and how you can successfully adapt to the changing landscape of the health care environment.

 Board review courses

-Mayo Clinic provides extensive support for trainees as they prepare for their board certification examinations.
-Trainees may participate in written self-assessment and mock oral examinations offered by their department to prepare for board examinations.
-In addition, trainees can use designated travel time to participate in board review courses and to take their examinations.
+Mayo Clinic provides extensive support as you prepare for your board certification examinations.
+You may participate in written self-assessment and mock oral examinations offered by your department.
+In addition, you can use designated travel time to participate in board review courses and to take examinations.